Adriatic Tours – Where mountains, sea and history live together in perfect harmony

 Situated in the northernmost arm of the Mediterranean Sea, the Adriatic Sea is a glistening body of water nestled snugly between the Balkan Peninsula, Istria Peninsula and Italy.
 It is 800kms long and 160kms wide on average.
 The stunning coastline runs along Slovenia, Croatia, Bosnia, Montenegro, Albania and Italy, and there are a whopping 1,300 islands, the vast majority of which are situated along the Croatian coast.
 So it comes as no surprise that visitors have been seeking Adriatic tours since time immeasurable.

-Being so close to Italy, and given its history, the influence from ancient times is evident in the abundance of beautiful Venetian architecture.
-Slovenia marks the start of the peninsula, and while its coastline may be a modest 47kms long, it’s packed with beauty.
+Being so close to Italy, and given its history, the influence from ancient times is evident in the abundance of beautiful Venetian architecture all along the Adriatic.
+Tours can start in Slovenia, which marks the start of the peninsula, and while its coastline may be a modest 47kms long, it’s packed with beauty.
 The little harbour towns of Piran and Izola are classic examples of the opulence reminiscent of the Venetians.

 In Piran you can visit the lovely Church of Saint George built just above Tartini Square.
 A climb to the top of the bell tower provides an outstanding view across the sprawling red-tiled roofs, Tartini Square and out to sea; perfect at sunset.